csc-training/csc-env-eff/_slides/07_allas.md

 - What will happen to my data later on?
 - How to keep track of all the data I have in Allas?

-# Bonus: Sensitive data services
+# Bonus1: Sensitive data services

 - [CSC Sensitive Data Services](https://docs.csc.fi/data/sensitive-data/) for processing sensitive data
 - [**SD Desktop**](https://sd-desktop.csc.fi) is a secure virtual desktop